AmanSinghBhogal/Weather_App/ReadMe.md

 </div>

 ## About Weather Application:
 This is an Weather Application made in Python using Tkinter library.The source code is available to everyone under the standard MIT license.
-The Libraries used are:
+The Libraries used are:<br>
-    1. tkinter
+    1. tkinter<br>
-    2. pillow
+    2. pillow<br>
-    3. json
+    3. json<br>
-    4. requests
+    4. requests<br>
-    5. bs4
+    5. bs4<br>
-    6. python-decouple
+    6. python-decouple<br>

 The API used for Fetching the weather data is by <a href="https://openweathermap.org/api/one-call-3">OpenWeather</a>.